 We also make a Pure Apple Juice (available in 330ml and 750ml bottles), which is pasteurised and a raw and unpasteurised Cider Vinegar (available in 330ml and 750ml bottles and a 1 litre jerrycan.
 Other quantities are available on demand).

 Ciderniks’ ciders are made with pure apple juice with nothing else added.
 So our ciders do not contain sulphites, additional sugar, sucralose, saccharrine or any of the other chemicals and agents that you may find elsewhere.
 The strength of the ciders produced is, therefore, dependent on the amount of fermentable sugars in the pressed apple juice.

-Wherever possible, apples are sourced locally.
+Wherever possible, apples are sourced locally, although the cider apples are grown in Herefordshire.
 The mixture of apples used will produce a distinctive taste each year.
 Juice is allowed to finish fermentation naturally.
 This tends to produce a drier cider – those who prefer a sweeter taste may wish to try adding a small amount of sugar, honey, apple juice or even lemonade, before drinking.